simularium/simularium-viewer/CONTRIBUTING.md

 1. Fork the repo on GitHub.
 2. Create a branch and make your edits on your branch, pushing back to your fork.
 3. Make sure `npm run typeCheck`, `npm run test` and `npm run lint` all exit without errors.
 Add tests and documentation as needed.
-4. Submit a pull request back to master via GitHub using template, include screen shots for visual changes.
+4. Submit a pull request back to main via GitHub using template, include screen shots for visual changes.

 ___

 ## Publishing

 1. Make a new version: `npm version [patch/minor/major]` -- this will give you the new tag, e.g., `2.7.1`
-2. Push the new package.json version: `git push origin master`
+2. Push the new package.json version: `git push origin main`
 3. Push the new tag: `git push origin v[NEW_TAG]` -- e.g. `git push origin v2.7.1`

 ___